Khatep/life_expectancy_analysis/README.md

 # life_expectancy_analysis
 This is a DataScience project on Jupyter Notebook.
+I downloaded the CSV file from open source [link](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who).
+I did the analysis as part of my university studies.

 ## Table of Contents
 - [Tech Stack](#tech-stack)